Bernadette Peters's Success and Achievements in Timeline

 2012: Isabelle Stevenson Award

-2012: Lifetime Achievement Award from New Dramatists
+2012: New Dramatists Lifetime Achievement Award

-In 2013, the Drama League gave Bernadette Peters its Special Award of Distinguished Achievement in Musical Theatre for "her contribution to the musical theatre."
+In 2013, the Drama League gave Bernadette Peters its Special Award of Distinguished Achievement in Musical Theatre Award for "her contribution to the musical theatre."

-2015: Centennial Honoree at the Drama League Centennial Gala
+2015: Drama League Centennial Honoree

 May 23, 2016: John Willis Award for Lifetime Achievement in the Theatre